An Open GenAI Business Case Analysis Best Practice: A Methodology for Data Program Transformation

 • Data Warehouse

 • Develop a high-level conceptual architecture diagram.
-This diagram should show the key components of the solution—such as Large Language Models (LLMs), Retrieval-Augmented Generation (RAG), and potential AI Agents—and how they connect with data sources and end-users.
+This diagram should show the key components of the solution and how they connect with data sources and end-users.
 It should also illustrate the flow of data from input to a potential GenAI-generated solution.
-Use the reference below to help in laying out and organizing the groups of components.
+Use the reference above to help in laying out and organizing the groups of components.
+While this would be flushed out in the next Technical Step, initial components needed.
+Consider the full data, information, knowledge integration with AI Wisdom and informed by the Data Aggregation, Information Platforms, Data Platforms, and Knowledge Platforms capabilities.
+While technologies could be noted, they should be illustrative purposes (e.g. to consider use of potential existing enterprise investments).

 Inputs for this Phase